vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 You will find the sources of this example application at
 <https://github.com/vtamara/cocoon-ajax-project-objective-result-indicator>
-and a small video of the example at
+and you can download a small video of this application running from <https://raw.githubusercontent.com/vtamara/cocoon-ajax-project-objective-result-indicator/master/public/example-cocoon-ajax.webm>  (note that you must download and view locally).

 In this document we explain how we built it, hoping it will help to understand the brief documentation of cocoon and its modification.